 Clean Organic Plant-Based Vegan Protein!

 Absolutely only organic peas, no whey!
 It’s a vegan pea protein isolate free of soy, eggs, gluten, dairy and cholesterol.
 Plus the pea protein we use is non-GMO, hypoallergenic and certified organic.
 And there are absolutely no artificial sweeteners, preservatives, and emulsifiers.
 That is why we recommend that you use a blender for better mixability!
-You can also bake or make delicious smoothies with each flavour available.
+You can also bake or make delicious smoothies with each flavor available.
 It’s diabetic friendly too!

 A Complete Organic Vegan Protein For Muscle Repair & Maintenance

-Organic Pea Protein Isolate is a rich source of BCAAs (Leucine, Isoleucine and Valine) which are of particular interest to athletes.
-Each serving of Unived Pea Protein Isolate delivers 4.54g natural occurring BCAAs – to ensure that your workouts are optimally energised, and that your body’s resources are effectively utilised towards the goal of building lean muscle mass & muscle thickness like whey protein.
+Organic Pea Protein Isolate is a rich source of BCAAs (Leucine, Isoleucine, and Valine) which are of particular interest to athletes.
+Each serving of Unived Pea Protein Isolate delivers 4.54g natural occurring BCAAs – to ensure that your workouts are optimally energized and that your body’s resources are effectively utilized towards the goal of building lean muscle mass & muscle thickness like whey protein.

 25g of Organic Pea Protein Per Serving